Home » Microsoft Enterprise Software Roadmap

 2. Poster: We also publish a convenient pull-out wall poster each quarter with illustrations and charts so you can see a summary of all Microsoft enterprise products and their interrelationships at a glance.

-3. Analyst Briefings: Our expert analysts host a Roadmap Webinar every quarter to summarize what's new and what's changed.
+3. Webinars: Our expert analysts host a Roadmap Webinar every quarter to summarize what's new and what's changed.
 Directions on Microsoft clients get the chance to hear insights and observations from our analysts in person and ask specific questions.

 At the National Defense University, our students are CIOs running IT programs with budgets of eight, nine, or ten digits a year.
 I want to get them thinking about your Microsoft Roadmaps as the premier example of the kind of information they need for software planning, for intelligent software management—particularly of Enterprise Agreements—and for planned IT technology transitions.
 Your resource set is exceptional.